+Fault Conditions

-Fault Conditions This section covers the diagnosis of faults in the CODEC and audio circuitry.
-There are five conditions that indicate a possible fault in the circuitry: no speaker audio or speaker audio is distorted no audio tap out at accessory connector receiver does not operate no transmit modulation or modulation is distorted from the internal speaker/microphone no transmit modulation or modulation is distorted from the accessory connector In the first and second cases regarding the speaker audio, the green status LED will be operating correctly and all unmute criteria will be satisfied.
+This section covers the diagnosis of faults in the CODEC and audio circuitry.
+There are five conditions that indicate a possible fault in the circuitry:

+- no speaker audio or speaker audio is distorted - no audio tap out at accessory connector - receiver does not operate - no transmit modulation or modulation is distorted from the internal speaker/microphone - no transmit modulation or modulation is distorted from the accessory connector

+In the first and second cases regarding the speaker audio, the green status LED will be operating correctly and all unmute criteria will be satisfied.
 In the third case the assumption is that the receiver and power-supply circuitry were checked and no faults were found.
 In the fourth and fifth cases regarding the transmit modulation, the radio will be transmitting the correct amount of RF power.

+Fault-Diagnosis Procedures

-Fault-Diagnosis Procedures The procedures for diagnosing the above faults are given below in the following sections.
-In each case, however, first carry out the tasks of "Power Supplies" on page 270.
+The procedures for diagnosing the above faults are given below in the following sections.
+In each case, however, first carry out the tasks of "Power Supplies" on page 278.
 Also note that the conditions concerning the accessory connector can both occur at the same time.
-In this case carry out both "No Audio Tap Out at Accessory Connector" on page 278 and "Faulty Modulation Using Accessory Audio Tap In" on page 287.
-Important The fault diagnosis must only be carried out on an analog channel.
-CCTM commands The CCTM commands required in this section are listed in Table 12.1.
-Full details of the commands are given in "Computer-Controlled Test able 12.1 CCTW commands required for the diagnosis of faults in the CODEC and addio circultry Table 12.1 CCTM commands required for the diagnosis of faults in the CODEC and audio circuitry ----------------------------------------------------------------------------------------------- ------------ -------------------------------------------------------------------------------------
+In this case carry out both "No Audio Tap Out at Accessory Connector" on page 286 and "Faulty Modulation Using Accessory Audio Tap In" on page 295.

+The fault diagnosis must only be carried out on an analog channel.

+CCTM commands

-Full details of the commands are given in "Computer-Controlled Test Mode (CCTM)" on page 91.
+The CCTM commands required in this section are listed in Table 12.1.
+Full details of the commands are given in "Computer-Controlled Test Mode (CCTM)" on page 93.